eddyzags/ansible-kubernetes/README.md

 ![Ansible Kubernetes schema](./docs/img/ansible-kubernetes-schema.png)

-Ansible-Kubernetes provides several key features:
+`ansible-Kubernetes` provides several key features:

 * **Infrastructure as a code** to deploy a Kubernetes cluster composed of a control plane (`kube-apiserver`, `kube-scheduler`, `kube-controller-manager`, and `etcd`), and workers nodes (`kubelet`, `kube-proxy`, and `docker`).